 Lower the temperature on your thermostat in the winter, or raise it in the summer, during the daytime when you’re home.
 You could save up to 5 percent on energy usage for every degree you either lower the temperature in

 winter or raise it in the summer.
-Instead of making your system do all the work, wear an extra layer in the winter to help keep warm, or wear lighter, well-ventilated clothes in the summer to help keep cool.
+Instead of making your system do all the work, wear an extra layer of clothing in the winter to help keep warm, or wear lighter, well-ventilated clothes in the summer to help keep cool.
 You might be surprised at how quickly you become acclimated to the “new normal” in your home.